mikechau/react-primer-draft/README.md

 ### React Nested Views

 React is great for working with a tree structure like HTML.
-You can nest to your hearts content, it's encouraged.
-Remember everything is a component.
+You can nest to your heart's content, it's encouraged.
+Remember: everything is a component.
 It's just like working in HTML, so it should start to come naturally to you.

 Consider this `App` component: